deepa-cmd/PolarChart/readme.md

 Creates a Polar Chart using the SUMMARY.csv.
 Provides the user to select two columns from the csv at runtime with drop downs.
 Uses JFreeChart APIs to create the chart and Apache

-You can find this on [GitHub](https://www.github.com).
+You can find this on [GitHub](https://github.com/deepa-cmd/PolarChart).

 ## Building

 ### Using maven

-Issue `mvn clean package` to package with maven (and run the unit tests using JUnit).
+Issue `mvn clean package` to package with maven (and run the unit tests using JUnit) from the root directory of the project.

 ## Running